nils-mathieu/piscine-rust/module-00.md

 * Passing an invalid month to `num_days_in_month` must make the function panic.
 * Passing an year `0` to `is_leap_year` must make the function panic.

+It must be possible to run those tests using `cargo test`.

 ## Exercise 06: Guessing Game

 ```txt